Contrast-Security-OSS/docs/content/installation/setup/new-customer-guide/New-customer-implementation-protect.md

 In advance of this meeting:

-* Pre-meeting with the primary stakeholder to become aligned on our deployment methodology, Kickoff participants, and initial phase scope, success factors and project risks.
+* Pre-meeting with the primary stakeholder, who will participate in each role in this deployment, to become aligned on our deployment methodology and initial phase scope, success factors and project risks.
 * Each attendee should have [a high-level understanding of Contrast Security](https://www.youtube.com/watch?v=Gviz-SiJGWk).
 * Each attendee should read this document.